Renat Mamashev

 Renat Mamashev (born March 31, 1983) is a Russian former professional ice hockey defenceman who last played for Admiral Vladivostok of the Kontinental Hockey League (KHL).
 He has most notably played for HC Neftekhimik Nizhnekamsk of the KHL.

 After 16 professional seasons in Russia and at the conclusion of the 2017–18 season, Mamashev announced his retirement from hockey on August 9, 2018.

+On July 1, 2021, Mamashev was hired by Hockey Club “Sochi” to serve as a sports director.